-Our Guide to Ethical Behaviour
+Our Guide to EFT Ethics

 The EFT Guild is a community of members who offer their services in many different contexts.
 Those who work as medical or mental health professionals, coaches or therapists will be bound by the ethical codes of their professions.
 All of us are bound by the laws of the country in which we live and by the moral compass of our culture and society.
 The EFT Guild sets out here a realistic statement of principles to guide members towards EFT Good Behaviour.
 Members who persistently deviate from good behaviour will be asked to leave the Guild.